 Detailed report on each transaction in Google Analytics:

-After viewing detailed reports in Plerdy and Google Analytics, we can draw our first conclusions.
+We can draw our first conclusions after viewing detailed reports in Plerdy and Google Analytics.
 You can view the results of comparing the received data in the table below:

 |Number of transactions||10||8|

 |Avg.
 Order Value||51,060.60||52,786.50|